Project60/org.project60.banking/docs/config-example.md

 !!! note
-    This documentation section has been created with CiviCRM 5.2.1 in Drupal 7 with CiviBanking 0.6
+    This documentation section has been created with CiviCRM 5.6.0 in Drupal 7 with CiviBanking 0.7

 ##Introduction

-CiviBanking is a great extension that can read and interpret files with payments you can get from your bank.
+CiviBanking is a great extension that can read and interpret files with payments you can get from your bank or payment provider.
+So this could be a file from your bank, but also a downloaded file from Mollie, PayPal or Visa.

-It can find the related contributions in CiviCRM and mark them as completed.
+The extension will import the data, transform it to generic transactions that it can process and then match those with the related contributions in CiviCRM and mark them as completed (or suggest you create new contributions or even contacts).
 And for quite a few scenario's it can do this automatically too!

 Configuring CiviBanking is a bit of a job.
-As it is pretty powerfull and can handle different types of files, it also needs configuration for each file.
+As it is pretty powerful and can handle different types of files, it also needs configuration for each file.
 And as you are importing files from specific formats it also requires quite some technical knowledge to understand all the steps required.

+!!! note "What if I want to know more?"
+    Please note that this chapter does not mention all possibilities or options.
+CiviBanking is very powerful and flexible, trying to write a guide that mentions all possibilities would be a massive task.
+The amibition of this section is to give you an example configuration and explain the concepts.
+If you have specific needs or additional questions please contact an expert to discuss what is possible?

     It might well be that you have read this chapter and think this is a far too daunting step for you to take.
 If that is the case, please contact a CiviCRM expert to help you.
+You can find CiviCRM experts on the Find an Expert page on the [CiviCRM website](https://civicrm.org/partners-contributors).

 !!! note "Contribute?"
     If you would like to contribute to the documentation of CiviBanking you can certainly do so!
 Every  now and then sprints to update the documentation are organised.
 In most cases this will be announced on the CiviCRM channels.
 If you want to make sure you are invited for the next one please drop [betty.dolfing@civicoop.org](mailto:betty.dolfing@civicoop.org) or [erik.hommel@civicoop.org](mailto:erik.hommel@civicoop.org) a mail.